Lakes Entrance - Krauatungalung Walk

 Funding

-Funding for this project is provided by the Department of Infrastructure, Transport, Regional Development, Communications, and the Arts through the Community Development Grants program, and East Gippsland Shire Council.
+Funding for this project is provided by the Department of Infrastructure, Transport, Regional Development, Communications, and the Arts, and East Gippsland Shire Council.

 East Gippsland Shire Council acknowledges the Gunaikurnai, Monero and Bidawel people as the Traditional Custodians of the land that encompasses East Gippsland Shire.
 We pay our respects to all Aboriginal and Torres Strait Islander people living in East Gippsland, their Elders past and present.